seatable/seatable-admin-docs/docs/upgrade/extra-upgrade-notice.md

     docker exec -it seatable-server /shared/seatable/scripts/seatable.sh restart
     ```

-??? warning "New API Gateway"
+??? warning "New API gateway"

-    With this version, we have introduced a new component to SeaTable Server: the API Gateway.
+    With this version, we have introduced a new component to SeaTable Server: the API gateway.
 This optimized API handler is designed to efficiently manage external API requests for base operations.
-The API Gateway is now started by default and requires no additional configuration files.
+The API gateway is now started by default and requires no additional configuration files.
 However, you will need to update your nginx configuration to make the new API endpoints, located at `/api-gateway/`, accessible.

     To add this new location, please modify your `/opt/seatable-server/seatable/conf/nginx.conf` file.
 You can add the following section at the end of the configuration file, just before the final closing bracket: